-Yes, our FDIC.PLUS product pays a higher rate of return than our FDIC Sweep Product.
+Yes, our FDIC.PLUS product pays a higher rate of return than our Cash Sweep Program.

 Additional information about how we hold your funds and securities can be found here.

 If you have a cash balance greater than the FDIC coverage in effect at any time, then that excess amount will not be insured.
-We will, however, place the excess amount in a single bank, or pro-rate the excess across several banks in the Program.
+We will, however, place the excess amount in a single bank, or pro-rate the excess across several Program Banks.

-We act as your agent with the Banks in the Program.
+We act as your agent with the Program Banks.

 All accounts that you have with us are eligible for the Program.

-Any available cash you have will be swept into the Program on a daily basis.
-If you wish to invest in the FDIC.PLUS offering, then you buy or sell that offering as if it were a stock or a fund.
+Any available cash you have will be swept into the Cash Sweep Program on a daily basis.
+If you wish to invest in the FDIC.CASH or FDIC.PLUS offerings, then you buy or sell that offering as if it were a stock or a fund.

-No. There is no minimum balance required.
+No. There is no minimum balance required for the Cash Sweep Program.
 Higher balances, of course, earn higher interest rates.

 Yes.
 You have same or next-day access to your funds without penalties.